 It seems that this lens was produced in a single batch (serial numbers 2056001 – 2057500) in 1964 with a total production of 1.500 pieces!
 The Super-Angulon-R 3,4/21mm was listed from 1965 up to 1968.

-The offered Super-Angulon-R 3,4/21mm is one of the first manufactured lenses and comes with the early version of the lens hood (Order No. 14170 W) and a Schneider-Kreuznach lens cap!
+The offered Super-Angulon-R 3,4/21mm is one of the first manufactured lenses and comes with lens hood (Order No. 12511 E) and original Leitz UVa filter!

-The technical and cosmetic condition is very good.
+The technical and cosmetic condition is good to very good.

 Total production: 1.500 units